rapidsai/ucx-py/README.md

 to build with CUDA support.
 To build without CUDA, run

 This assumes that UCX is available in the "standard" place (next to this directory) and that CUDA is avaiable in `/usr/local/cuda`.
+If not, specify them like

+    UCX_PATH=/path/to/ucx/ CUDA_PATH=/path/to/cuda make install